Simon2828/west-bridgford-advice-centre/src/pages/index.md

 description: "The Church Hall is centrally situated on Stratford Road immediately adjoining the rear of St. Giles Church and just 200 metres from the Co-op store, Bridgford Road.
-Please note, there is restricted parking on Stratford Road.
-Please check signs before parking.
+There is restricted parking on Stratford Road so please check signs before parking.
 The West Bridgford Advice Centre is run by volunteers.
 Our services are free of charge.
 We manage to sort out most of our clients' problems ourselves but if we can't, we know where to send you for the help you need.       "
 intro:
   blurbs:
     - image: /img/top-left.jpg